 While Louis Kahn was designing the National Assembly Building in Bangladesh in 1962, he was approached by an admiring Indian architect, Balkrishna Doshi, to design the 60-acre campus for the Indian Institute of Management in Ahmedabad, India.
-Much like his Bangladesh project, he was faced with a culture enamored in tradition and an arid desert climate.
+Much like his Bangladesh project, he was faced with a culture enamored with tradition and an arid desert climate.

 For Kahn, the institute’s design was more than just efficient spatial planning of the classrooms; he began to question the design of the educational infrastructure where the classroom was just the first phase of learning for the students.

 In 1961, a visionary group of industrialists collaborated with the Harvard Business School to create a new school focused on advancing specific professions to promote India’s industry.
 Their main focus was to create a new school of thought that incorporated more Western-style teaching that allowed students to participate in class discussions and debates compared to the traditional style where students sat in lectures throughout the day.

 Balkrishna Doshi believed Louis Kahn would envision a new, modern school for India’s best and brightest.
 Kahn’s interests and even critical views on the educational system’s methods influenced his design to no longer singularly focus on the classroom as the center of academic thought.
 The classroom was just the formal setting for learning; the hallways and Kahn’s Plaza became new education centers.